Chapel Allerton Chapeltown

 Chapel Allerton has been on the move, getting bigger and bigger.
 When we first moved into the area in 2000, any houses below Chapel Allerton Primary School were not in “proper Chapel Allerton” they were in Potternewton.
 Since then houses have been developed at Mansion Gate on Harehills Lane and have always been described as being in Chapel Allerton.
 We have friends who live in the Roxholme’s who call it Chapel Allerton (see map at top).
 Chapeltown is shrinking, Potternewton has disappeared and Chapel Allerton is consuming it all.
 Most people would rather live in Chapel Allerton it seems.

-The history and growth of LS7
+The history and growth of Leeds

-First from the countryside but then as Leeds economic strength grew in the Textile trade both in tannery’s, fabric making, and of course tailoring (Burtons, Marks and Spencer) more people were required.
+Workers flocked to Leeds in the Georgian period, first from the countryside but then as Leeds economic strength grew in the Textile trade both in tannery’s, fabric making, and of course tailoring (Burtons, Marks and Spencer) more people were required.
 To help keep the factories going Immigrants from Eastern Europe escaping the Pograms in Russia (1880 onwards) fled to UK many on their way to find a better life in America.
 They were persuaded to come to Leeds (the Promised land delivered as the sign in Leeds train station used to announce) where they were put to work in sweatshops

 ‘Sweating Song’, 1888